By Eleanor O'Connor – On

 If your company has seen a spike in demand as a result of COVID-19, consider providing hazardous duty pay for employees that are unable to work from home due to the nature of their job.

-This will help boost employee morale during these trying times.
+This will also help boost employee morale during these trying times.

 Risk Management for The Future